gmc-code/PC-algorithms1/docs/pseudocode/case.rst

 | In pseudocde, the code for each case can be on the same line as the case value.
 | The keywords: OF, OTHERS, can be used.
 | The OTHERS clause with its default sequence is optional.
-| The general pattern amy be:
+| The general pattern may be:

 .. code-block::